-Ag and Food Week brings focus to CFANS
+2017 Ag and Food Week brought focus to CFANS

 Several events during Sept.
-11-16 increased visibility and education about the importance of agriculture and food production in Minnesota.
+11-16, 2017, increased visibility and education about the importance of agriculture and food production in Minnesota.
 As an expansion on last year’s Ag and Food Day, CFANS highlighted the role we play through research, student education and outreach, and vital partnerships.
-In 2018, the week will coincide with the public launch timeframe of the CFANS portion of the Driven campaign, so we’re going to build and enrich the experiences and welcome more departmental participation.

 The week kicked off with interactive learning activities at the HungerU exhibit located on Church Street on the Minneapolis campus.
 On campus for three days, the experiential mobile exhibit travels to college campuses around the nation raising awareness about food security and why it’s important to everyone.
 The annual CFANS Picnic on the Plaza drew a strong gathering of the students, faculty, and staff on the St. Paul Campus.
 Material was shared through the Cornercopia stand at the UMN Farmers Market on the Minneapolis campus.
 CFANS alums delivered UMN SweeTango apples along with a message of gratitude to Minnesota legislators.
 Social media messaging focused on the week and CFANS highlights.